Basistiy/AI-Voice-Mode-On-Apple-Watch-Over-FaceTime/README.md

 ## Usage:
 Call your mac using your the iCloud address of the new user you created.
 Your mac should take the call and you can start interacting with your voice assistant.

+## Article:

+If you need more details on setup please read this article: https://medium.com/towards-artificial-intelligence/voice-mode-ai-assistant-on-apple-watch-through-facetime-b7d52494bcd2